 You can describe how difficult regular tasks have become.
 Even simple activities like getting dressed or taking your dog for a walk can be challenging when recovering from severe injuries.
 Your injuries may prevent you from engaging in your hobbies, as well.
 You can also write about your physical pain and emotional experiences.

 Your entries do not have to be long or particularly well-written.
 The point is simply to document your experiences clearly.

 Proving Your Pain and Suffering to Strengthen Your Compensation Claim

 A successful claim for your personal injuries means proving relevant elements of your case.
 Along with proving pain and suffering, the law also requires you to assign value to it.
-A personal injury lawyer can help you identify and locate the at-fault party, accurately decide the value of your claim, and fulfill every part of your case, including proving your pain and suffering.
+A personal injury lawyer from our firm can help you identify and locate the at-fault party, accurately decide the value of your claim and fulfill every part of your case, including proving your pain and suffering.